 Guinea Hen Weed: 9 Powerful Anamu Benefits

-In Jamaica, Guinea Hen weed reaches about 3 feet tall.
-The leaves are close to the ground.
-And they are dark green and leathery looking.
+Guinea Hen weed is a perennial shrub that grows to about 3 feet tall.
+The dark green leathery looking leaves are close to the ground.

 Guinea Hen Weed Tea

-To make Guinea hen weed tea the plants roots, leaves,and stems cut and sun dried.
-The dried plant is crushed and used to make a herbal tea.
+To make Jamaican Guinea Hen weed tea the plants roots, leaves,and stems cut and sun dried.
+The dried plant is crushed and brewed.

-Jamaican Dr.Tony Vendryes offers some recommendations on how to consume Guinea weed tea.
+Jamaican Dr.Tony Vendryes offers some recommendations on how to use the tea.

 Early records show that indegenous people in Nicaragua used Anamu leaves to make tea for treating coughs, colds, aches and pains.